robegamesios/VRHapticGun/README.md

     a.
 Click the `Browse...` button and select your HLA folder (e.g. `C:\Program Files (x86)\Steam\steamapps\common\Half-Life Alyx`).

     b.
-Enter your gun's IP Address and Port Number (default to Port 23.
-This should match the port number you used in the esp32 firmware).

-    c. click Start button.
+Enter `Right Hand IP Add` for the primary hand (shooting hand).

+    c.
+Enter `Left Hand IP Add` for the secondary hand (grabbity glove).

+    d.
+Enter `Port number` (defaults to 23).

+    e.
+If you are using your left hand for shooting, just change it in the game settings, the haptic devices will adjust automatically.

+    f.
+Click Start.
+The haptic devices will trigger if connection was successful.

-    d. under the hood, the program will copy `vscripts\tactsuit.lua` to your game directory's vscripts folder (e.g. `C:\Program Files (x86)\Steam\steamapps\common\Half-Life Alyx\game\hlvr\scripts\vscripts\tactsuit.lua`)
+    g. under the hood, the program will copy `vscripts\tactsuit.lua` to your game directory's vscripts folder (e.g. `C:\Program Files (x86)\Steam\steamapps\common\Half-Life Alyx\game\hlvr\scripts\vscripts\tactsuit.lua`)

-    e. click Test button - if your gun is properly connected, it should activate (trigger fire).
+    h. click Test button - if your gun is properly connected, it should activate (trigger fire).

 ![bHaptics Tactsuit + Haptic Gun Alyx Interface 10_15_2022 8_48_41 PM](https://user-images.githubusercontent.com/10041871/196017083-e8c6a6b1-975b-46d0-b132-9f189f57d668.png)